Gene therapy shows promise against blood-clotting disease - News 12 Now

 “The hope is that this would be a one-time treatment” to fix the problem, said the study leader, Dr. Lindsey George of Children’s Hospital of Philadelphia.

-Spark Therapeutics, the Cambridge, Massachusetts, company that makes the treatment, and Pfizer, which now is working with Spark on it, paid for the study, and some of the study leaders work for or have stock in Spark.
+Spark Therapeutics, the Philadelphia-based company that makes the treatment, and Pfizer, which now is working with Spark on it, paid for the study, and some of the study leaders work for or have stock in Spark.

 Dr. Matthew Porteus of Stanford University, who wrote a commentary in the journal, called the results “striking” and said, “I think we’re definitely on the road” to a cure.

-Note: This story has been corrected to show that Spark Therapeutics is based in Philadelphia, not Cambridge, Massachusetts.